It might seem like a long time before you have to enrol your little one in school, but it pays to be prepared.

 What else do I need to know?

-Even if you don’t know where you’ll be living when your child is due to start school, you should investigate your options and put down their names where necessary.
+Even if you don’t know where you’ll be living when your child is due to start school, you should investigate your options and put their names down where necessary.
 Some waiting lists at private schools are so long you’d be well advised to have your child’s name down at birth!

 Education in state schools is free.
 Non-state schools and pre-preps are generally fee paying.